wu87988622/ohara/docs/src/rest/rest-brokers.rst

      }

   As mentioned before, ohara provides default to most settings.
-You can just input name and nodeNames to run a broker cluster.
+You can just input nodeNames to run a broker cluster.

 Example Request
   .. code-block:: json

      {
-       "name": "bk00",
        "nodeNames": [
          "node00"
        ]